Drivers

 Returns the "drivers", or forcing variables, for the LandModel.

-These consist of atmospheric and radiative forcing, as well as soil organic carbon.
+These consist of atmospheric and radiative forcing.

 source